-GB70 is a powerful booster pack designed to last and jump start larger engines.
+GB70 is a powerful battery booster pack designed to last and jump start larger engines.
 Well-designed and built body with durable clamps and smart & safe technology to protect your car.

-With 18 lbs and dimensions 16.3 x 14.1 x 5.1 inches you know right away that this jump box is on the more professional/heavy duty side of things.
+With 18 lbs and dimensions 16.3 x 14.1 x 5.1 inches you know right away that this car battery jump box is on the more professional/heavy duty side of things.
 It comes with 44″ long #2 AWG cables so it’s easy to reach even more awkwardly placed car batteries and ensures the maximum power delivery.

-With its capacity, it is a great jump box for tow truck drivers, fleet managers and is able to jump most of the usual vehicles and some (tractors, diesels, etc.).
+With its capacity, it is a great battery jumper box for tow truck drivers, fleet managers and is able to jump most of the usual vehicles and some (tractors, diesels, etc.).
 It’s not one that you would carry around much but that’s not what it’s for.
 12V output and inbuilt charger complete the pack.

 The downside to this car jump starter is that there is no on/off switch, so you must be careful as it always has power and also, due to the inbuilt charger you need an extension lead or C2G / Cables To Go 03115 6ft 18 AWG Outlet Saver Power Extension Cord (NEMA 5-15P to NEMA 5-15R) which is sold separately.
 And, quite obviously, if you are after a portable or mini car jump starter, this might not the best one.